Email: | |

 Former interns: Moritz Hardt, Jonah Sherman, Yuan Zhou, Li-Yang Tan , Aaron Sidford, Aaron Potechin, Pravesh Kothari, Sam Hopkins.

-Funding: I am currently supported by NSF awards CCF 1565264 and CNS 1618026, a Simons Investigator Fellowship and DARPA grant W911NF2010021.
+Funding: I am currently supported by a Simons Investigator Fellowship, NSF grant DMS-2134157, DARPA grant W911NF2010021,and DOE grant DE-SC0022199.
 I am also grateful for support from Oracle Labs and past support by the NSF, as well as the Packard and Sloan foundations and the BSF.

 Personal: I am married to Ravit Barak and father to Alma and Goren.

 I wrote a graduate textbook with Sanjeev Arora: Computational Complexity: A Modern Approach.
 I am currently writing an undergraduate textbook: Introduction to Theoretical Computer Science.
-I also wrote extensive notes on the sum of squares algorithm (with David Steurer).
-I occasionally blog on the Windows on Theory blog.
+I also wrote extensive notes on an intense introduction to cryptography and on the sum of squares algorithm (with David Steurer).
+I occasionally blog on the Windows on Theory blog and Tweet.

 Some surveys and essays I wrote are below.
 See here for more of my less technical writing.